GrosSacASac/lucky-wheel-lux-2020/readme.md

 We could use this API in a way that requires the user to phisically move in order to progress in the game.

-Created https://github.com/GrosSacASac/globus-sac to help calculate distance.
+Created https://github.com/GrosSacASac/globus-sac to help calculate distance during this hackathon.

 ### Intersection Observer